 - on the buttocks and around the anus

 In the case of female genital herpes, patients often experience pain when urinating and notice unusual vaginal discharge.
 Blisters inside the vagina can take up to three weeks to heal completely.
-An inflammation of the cervix (neck of the womb) can also be a sign of female genital herpes.
-If you are infected with herpes at a late stage during pregnancy, consult a doctor or midwife.
+Inflammation of the cervix (neck of the womb) can also be a sign of female genital herpes.
+If you are infected with herpes at a late stage during pregnancy, you must consult your doctor or midwife.

 Genital herpes is not only transmitted during vaginal and anal intercourse.
 It also is possible to get genital herpes in the mouth, tongue, lips and other parts of the body.
-However, this is quite rare and it usually occurs when blisters are present during intercourse.
+However, this is quite rare and it usually occurs when blisters are present during the time of intercourse.

 Herpes sores typically develop in the following stages: